 Sometimes ISPs tend to slow down users’ traffic.
 This is because some ISPs do not have enough resources to cope with 24/7 streaming and gaming.
-So what they do is reduce traffic either during certain hours for users who engage in these activities or generally when such activities are at their peak.
+So what they do is reduce traffic either during certain hours for users who engage in these activities or generally when such activities are at their peak (such practice is called bandwidth throttling).
 By using a VPN, an ISP will not see what you do, so it will be less likely to reduce your connection speed.

 Not all websites are equally safe.
 Some websites still don’t use the secure HTTPS extension and have the old HTTP.
 HTTPS uses the TLS protocol to encrypt data traveling between users and a website.
 However, you should still use a VPN when accessing HTTPS sites.